 Persons engaged in either motor or urban transportation may also sell, lease, or rent tangible personal property, such as forklifts or trailers.
 Gross income from the sale, lease, or rental of tangible personal property without an operator to a consumer, is subject to retailing B&O and retail sales taxes, unless a specific exemption applies.
 If the sale is a sale for resale, the sale is subject to the wholesaling B&O tax classification.
-(See WAC 458-20-211
+For information regarding the tax reporting responsibilities of persons that lease or rent tangible personal property see WAC 458-20-211

 If the sale, lease, or rental of the property qualifies for one of the retail sales tax exemptions for equipment used in interstate commerce provided by RCW 82.08.0262

 (e.g., as may be the case with a trailer used in interstate commerce), the retailing of interstate transportation equipment B&O tax classification applies.
-(See WAC 458-20-174
+Refer to WAC 458-20-174

-for limited exemptions for motor carriers operating in interstate or foreign commerce.)
+for information on limited exemptions that may apply to motor carriers operating in interstate or foreign commerce.

 Persons engaged in the business of motor or urban transportation must pay retail sales tax to their vendors when purchasing motor vehicles, trailers, parts, equipment, tools, supplies, and other tangible personal property for use in conducting their business.
-(See WAC 458-20-174
+Refer to WAC 458-20-174

-for limited exemptions for motor carriers operating in interstate or foreign commerce.)
+for limited exemptions that may apply to motor carriers operating in interstate or foreign commerce.

 Persons buying motor vehicles, trailers and similar equipment solely for the purpose of renting or leasing the same without an operator are making purchases for resale.
-For sales made on or after January 1, 2010, the seller must obtain a reseller permit from the buyer to document the wholesale nature of any sale as provided in WAC 458-20-102
+The seller must obtain a copy of the buyer's reseller permit from the buyer to document the wholesale nature of any sale as provided in WAC 458-20-102

 [Statutory Authority: RCW 82.32.300